deluxebrain/play-packer-aws-provisioning/README.md

 # play-packer-aws-provisioning
 Using Packer to provision Windows servers in AWS

+## PowerShell DSC

+Packer is used to build up role specific boxes (via a build chain back to common *base* builds).
+These are then configurated per application using *PowerShell DSC*.

+PowerShell DSC makes it possible to declaratively set the desired state of a server, including Windows Features, Firewall rules, Web applications, etc.

+DSC is powered by a large amount of third-party modules that are published by MSFT and the PowerShell community.
+These are available from the central PowerShell Gallery.

 ## Step through

 1. Ensure the ```PACKER_CACHE_DIR``` environment variable is set